GuillermoDiazSM/pyKinectData/README.md

 This generates several files, one of them a .txt file containing the information of the skeleton points.

-Use ReadKinectXEFTollsDataGH to read the files and extract the information
+Use ReadKinectXEFToolsDataGH to read the files and extract the information